 Winners of the Intranet and Digital Workplace Awards are determined by an international judging panel of intranet experts, located in Australia, Europe and the USA.

 James Robertson is one of the global experts on intranet strategy and design.

-James is the founder and managing director of Step Two Designs, a vendor-neutral consultancy located in Australia.
+James is the founder and managing director of Step Two, a vendor-neutral consultancy located in Australia.
 In this role, he has helped high-profile organisations to develop intranet strategies, both within Australia and internationally.